Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 However, it’s important to note that sightings and reports are not limited to Washington state alone.
 Similar encounters have been reported in various regions across

-North America, including California, Oregon, Florida, Ohio, and Texas, among others.
-The legend of transcends geographical boundaries and continues to captivate the imagination of people throughout the continent.
+North America, including California, Oregon, Florida, Ohio, and Texas.
+The legend transcends geographical boundaries and continues to captivate the imagination of people throughout the continent.
+(1)

 Does Canada Have More Bigfoot Sightings Than The U.S.?